 This can be used to regulate the richness of detail in a signal.
 This means that a close signal (small pre-delay + reverb) has more details than a distant signal (high pre-delay + reverb).

 Applying reverb in the mastering process

 The application should be in the mastering process NACH the dynamic change processes take place.
-Some of the Mastering colleagues may claim to do this before dynamics processing, but I only agree to that to a limited extent, as the true “natural reverberation component” of the mid and side signals can only really be determined after dynamics processing. the Task in the mastering process should be the ennobling of the EXISTING audio material and not the addition of unprecedented.
+Some of the Mastering colleagues I may claim to do this before the dynamics processing, but I only agree with that to a limited extent, since the true "reverberation component" of the mid and side signals can only really be determined after the dynamics processing.
+The Task in the mastering process should be the ennobling of the EXISTING audio material and not the addition of unprecedented.
 When using Reverb BEFORE dynamics processing, it is essential that dynamics processors, as well as stereo expansion or stereo image narrowing processors, are coordinated with the subsequent dynamics processing.